Profitable Stonefruit Research

-John Lopresti, researcher from Agriculture Victoria, introduces predicting fruit quality for stonefruit export, part of the Serviced Supply Chain project
+John Lopresti, former researcher from Agriculture Victoria, introduces predicting fruit quality for stonefruit export, part of the Serviced Supply Chain project

 Video transcript: Stonefruit Predicting Fruit Quality